jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 * `.selectListItem(title, item)`
     Selects the specified item in the specified ListBox.

+* `.setListItemBg(title, item, colour)` & `.setListItemFg(title, item, colour)`
+    `.setListItemAtPosBg(title, item, colour)` & `.setListItemAtPosFg(title, item, colour)`
+    Sets the background or foreground colours the specified ListBox item.
+    Can either specify a named item (will update all with that name) or the position of an item.

 ####Get ListBoxes
 * `.getListItems(title)`
     Gets all of the selected items from the specified ListBox.